F.P. Nelson House

 F.P.
-Nelson House, also known as The Towers, is a historic home located at Greencastle, Putnam County, Indiana.
+Nelson House, also known as The Towers, is a historic home located at Greencastle, Indiana.
 It was built between 1871 and 1875, and is a large two-story, Italianate style brick dwelling.
 It has a low hipped roof and sits on a stone foundation.
 The house features segmental arched openings, a projecting entrance bay, and two-story polygonal bay.

 It was listed on the National Register of Historic Places in 1983.
 It is located in the Eastern Enlargement Historic District.